iformato/crypto-counter-reddit-bot/README.md

 **Technologies**

 The bot was programmed in python 3.10.
-The reddit bot was built utilizing the praw package, while the twitter bot used the tweepy librar.
+The reddit bot was built utilizing the praw package, while the twitter bot used the tweepy library.

 **To Use**